 Automatic transfer switch fed by generator and PUCo distribution panel.

-PUCo distribution panel
+PUCo distribution panel.

-In a few places I will have 2 power sources entering the same control cabinet, I haven't looked up the beat way to handle by code (I think sign on panel door and segregation in a 1 or 2 gang box will work).
+In a few places I will have 2 power sources entering the same control cabinet, I haven't looked up the best way to handle by code (I think sign on panel door and segregation in a 1 or 2 gang box will work).

 The above doesn't include some status indicators:

-generator fail to stop
+generator fail to stop (relay on gen output before generator distribution panel)

 Thanks for the test..
 If nothing else, it shows me that power specs are NOT what they state (sort of like power amplifiers were in the '70's).
 I had thought that a 13KW genniie SHOULD be enough.. but your tested load was closer to HALF that?!
 And I didn't even think about longevity of the gennie itself..